josephna76/40-pm-yourself/README.md

-# Productivity Tracker

-Productivity Tracker is a simple web application designed to help developers track their tasks and notes effectively.
-It allows developers to add tasks with deadlines and priorities, add notes to tasks, mark tasks as completed, and view task details.
-Additionally, project managers can adjust task priorities as needed.

-## Features

-- **Task Management:** Add tasks with deadlines and set priorities (High, Medium, Low).
-- **Task Completion:** Mark tasks as completed.
-- **Notes:** Add notes to tasks to provide additional context or details.
-- **Priority Adjustment:** Project managers can adjust task priorities as needed.
-- **User Interface:** Clean and intuitive user interface for easy task management.

-## Usage

-1. **Adding Tasks:**

-   - Enter the task name, deadline, and priority.
-   - Click the "Add Task" button.

-2. **Adding Notes:**

-   - Select the task from the dropdown menu.
-   - Enter the note in the input field.
-   - Click the "Add Note to Task" button.

-3. **Updating Task Priority:**

-   - Select the task from the dropdown menu.
-   - Adjust the priority using the dropdown menu.
-   - Click the "Update Task Priority" button.

-4. **Marking Tasks as Completed:**
-   - Check the checkbox next to the task to mark it as completed.

-## Installation

-This application is hosted online and can be accessed at [PM Yourself](https://josephna76.github.io/40-pm-yourself/).
-Simply navigate to the provided link to start using the application.

-## Technologies Used

-- HTML5
-- CSS3
-- JavaScript

-## Credits

-This project was created by Joseph Na.

-## License

-This project is licensed under the MIT License.
+# PM Yourself - Productivity Tracker

+## Overview

+PM Yourself is a productivity web application designed to simulate the experience of a Tech Project Manager (PM) and Developer, focusing on task and note management.
+Developed to showcase the dynamic capabilities possible within a static site context using GitHub Pages, this app stands out by providing a highly responsive and user-friendly interface for managing daily tasks and notes associated with them.
+The application emphasizes local storage utilization, ensuring data persistence across browser sessions without the need for server-side storage solutions.

+### Features

+- **Task Management:** Create, view, edit, and delete tasks with deadlines and priorities.
+- **Note Attachment:** Add notes to tasks, simulating communication between a PM and Developer.
+- **Dynamic Filtering and Sorting:** View tasks by priority, deadline, or creation date, with custom filtering options for date ranges.
+- **Responsive Charts:** Visualize tasks and notes with interactive charts, offering insights into your productivity trends.
+- **Dark Mode:** Customize your viewing experience with a toggleable dark mode.

+### Key Technical Highlights

+- **Local Storage:** Utilizes browser local storage to persist data across sessions, offering a seamless experience without the complexity of backend data management.
+- **Static Site Dynamics:** Despite GitHub Pages' limitations to static content, PM Yourself leverages JavaScript to deliver a dynamic, interactive user experience.
+- **Responsive Design:** Ensures a smooth, responsive interface across devices, showcasing advanced CSS techniques and JavaScript interactivity.

+## Getting Started

+### Prerequisites

+- A modern web browser with JavaScript and local storage support (e.g., Chrome, Firefox, Safari, Edge).

+### Usage Instructions

+1. **Accessing the App**

+   - Navigate to the PM Yourself app hosted on GitHub Pages.

+2. **Creating Tasks**

+   - Enter the task name, select a deadline, and choose a priority level (High, Medium, Low).
+   - Click "Add Task" to save the task.

+3. **Adding Notes to Tasks**

+   - Select a task from the "Add Note To" dropdown.
+   - Choose the note author (PM or Developer).
+   - Enter your note and click "Add Note to Task".

+4. **Viewing and Managing Tasks**

+   - Tasks are listed with options to edit or delete.
+   - Use the "Sorting and Filtering" section to organize tasks by priority, date, or custom date ranges.

+5. **Understanding Data Persistence**

+   - All data is stored in your browser's local storage, ensuring it persists through browser reloads but is not accessible across different browsers or devices.

+6. **Engaging with Charts**
+   - Explore various charts for a graphical representation of tasks and notes distribution.

+### Customizing the Experience

+- Toggle dark mode using the "Enable Dark Mode" switch for a personalized UI experience.

+## Technical Improvements and Suggestions

+- Consider implementing a cloud-based storage option (e.g., Firebase) to enable cross-device synchronization.
+- Explore the possibility of user authentication to personalize and secure user data.
+- Enhance the UI/UX design with modern frameworks like React or Vue.js for improved interactivity and component management.

+## Conclusion

+PM Yourself is a productivity tool and demonstration of innovative web development techniques, showcasing how static sites can be transformed into dynamic, user-centric applications.
+It exemplifies the power of local storage and advanced JavaScript to create a meaningful, responsive user experience.